saibal-saha/Project_3/README.md

 The initial finings showed very strong correlation among the various sectors.
 This is shown in details in the file S&P_Sectors_Correlation.ipnyp.

-We then used Fibonacci and Stochastic models along with Machine Learning Model SVM, in order to see how each of the model performs.
+We then used Fibonacci Ratios and Stochastic models as indicators along with Machine Learning Model SVM, in order to see how each of the model performs.

 ## Using Fibonacci Ratios as an Indicator: